Our process for the perfect corporate video

 When filming is complete, our day isn’t done.

-The priority is now transferring all the footage and audio files onto a laptop hard drive with a second copy dumped to a separate expansion hard drive.
+• The priority is transferring footage and audio files onto a laptop hard drive with a second copy dumped to a separate expansion hard drive.

 Backing up video files in the office